fpco/applied-haskell/containers.md

 dropBottom20Percent :: Ord a => Set a -> Set a
 dropBottom20Percent s = Set.drop (Set.size s `div` 5) s
 ```

+## Section exercise

+See beginning of <string-types.md>

+* Try to use `Builder`s
+* In real world code: use proper CSV and HTML libraries
+* Bonus for after the course: rewrite with csv-conduit and lucid